loftuxab/alfresco-community-loftux/root/projects/extensions/AlfrescoOffice2003/AlfrescoWord2003Setup/readme.txt

  2. The Add-In will try to help with the correct settings once the Web Client URL is set.

+ 3. All Office 2003 Add-Ins share the server configuration, so you only need to set the values once.

- 3. You can return to the configuration screen later via the link at the bottom of the Add-In panel.
+ 4. You can return to the configuration screen later via the link at the bottom of the Add-In panel.